artfuldev/steno.js/ReadMe.md

 eg: `[title="" href=""]` and `[title=""][href=""]`
 * Quickly add dom elements or innerHTML to a document.
 * No dependencies, use with or without jQuery.
-* Comes with utilities, like `extend, is, has, validate, random and nullify`.
+* Comes with utilities, like `extend, is, has, trim, random and nullify`.

 Should be able to: